-BTC Market's and many other websites support two-factor authentication.
+BTC Markets and many other websites support two-factor authentication.
 Utilise it where possible.
 If you do manage to leak your online credentials the attacker will not be able to steal your personal information (or Bitcoins) if they do not physically have access to your phone at the same time.

 The old saying "there's no such thing as a free lunch" still rings true today.
 Supposedly "free" software such as screen savers or smileys, secret investment tricks sure to make you untold fortunes, and contests that you've surprisingly won without entering are the enticing hooks used by companies to grab your attention.
 While you may not directly pay for the software or service with money, the free software or service you asked for may have been bundled with advertising software ("adware") that tracks your behavior and displays unwanted advertisements.
-You may have to divulge personal information or purchase something else in order to claim your supposed content winnings.
+You may have to divulge personal information or purchase something else in order to claim your supposed contest winnings.
 If an offer looks so good it's hard to believe, ask for someone else's opinion, read the fine print, or even better, simply ignore it.

 Only transfer funds to trusted recipients.
 Bitcoin transactions are irreversible.
-Before transferring funds from BTC Markets, always double check you have the correct destination btc address.
+Before transferring funds from BTC Markets, always double-check you have the correct destination BTC address.

-Ransomware, such as CryptoLocker is usually propagated via infected email attachments in the form of an executable file.
-Once activated the malware encrypts certain types of files stored on local and mounted network drives using cryptography.
+Ransomware (such as CryptoLocker) is usually propagated via infected email attachments in the form of an executable file.
+Once activated, the malware encrypts certain types of files stored on local and mounted network drives using cryptography.
 The private key is required to decrypt the data but this will only be provided if a payment (through either Bitcoin or a pre-paid cash voucher) is made by a stated deadline.

 BTC Markets is committed to reducing and preventing crime by reporting any issues or suspicious activity to the appropriate authorities.
-BTC Markets prohibits the use of our services for illegal activities including paying ransoms for Ransomeware or any other illicit activities.
+BTC Markets prohibits the use of our services for illegal activities including paying ransoms for ransomware or any other illicit activities.
 The addresses used to send bitcoins on our service are public information and each transaction is recorded for future traceability.